pmarguinaud/gpupack/README.md

 - lapack
 - eigen

-It can also create dummies for these libraries :
+It can also create dummies for these libraries (which are not required to make an ARPEGE forecast) :

 - rgb
 - bufr